 - 1 teaspoon onion powder

-- pinch of crushed red pepper
+- 1/4 teaspoon crushed red pepper

-- Preheat oven to 350 degrees.
+- Preheat the oven to 350 degrees.

 - Place the cream cheese, greek yogurt, spinach, and artichoke hearts in an 8 or 9-inch baking dish.
 Cook for 20-25 minutes.